ccsc-journal/ccsc-editor/docs/index.md

 ---
 Welcome!
 This site contains information about  final manuscript formatting (for authors) and the journal publication process (for regional editors).

-The Consortium for Computing Sciences in Colleges (CCSC) holds ten regional conferences throughout the U.S. Proceedings from the conferences get published according to the following schedule.
+The Consortium for Computing Sciences in Colleges (CCSC) holds ten regional conferences throughout the U.S. Proceedings from the conferences are published according to the following schedule.

 ## Publication Schedule